-We’re fast approaching the start of a brand new decade, and it suddenly seems urgently important to integrate all that we’ve learned over the course of the year(s).
+Every December, it suddenly seems urgently important to do some reflection on all that we’ve learned over the course of the year(s).
 We are surrounded by helpful workbooks and Instagram posts and YouTube videos encouraging us to get quiet, tune in, and record our thoughts and lessons.
 I’m sure you’ve noticed!

 Which is why I feel strongly that you have to create your own end-of-year review process that adapts to where you’re at in each season of your life.
 Not every year needs to involve a personal three-day summit with yourself!
 If all you have time for this month is a quick scribble of your intentions on the back of a cocktail napkin at a holiday party, so be it.
 It’s better than nothing.

 But if you want a bit more intention than that (which it sounds like you do!) then I have suggestions galore.

 It can be hard to motivate yourself to get your reflection done alone in your home, by yourself.
 Accountability is key for most things (especially if you are an Obliger!), and it helps to fold support from others into the reflective process.
 In my group of friends, we like to choose a reflection workbook to work on independently, then come together to share our answers.